| Home |

 Miguel Littin, Nicaragua, 1990, 135 min.

-The story of revolutionary leader Augusto Nicolás Calderón Sandino (1895-1934) gets the epic treatment.
+The story of revolutionary leader Augusto Nicolás Calderón Sandino (1895-1934), by the Chilean director Miguel Littin.